 By incorporating many payment methods and understanding how to build a Point of Sale system that facilitates them, you may grow your customer base.

-• Credit/Debit Card readers: Vital for transactions in stores and online.
+• Credit/Debit Card readers: It is essential for online transactions in stores.

 • Mobile payments: Help solutions such as Apple Pay and Google Pay for tech-savvy consumers.